 How to cook pumpkin flowers

-Pumpkin flowers can be cooked in a variety of ways, but the most common way is to fry them with oil and salt.
+Pumpkin flowers can be cooked in various ways, but the most common way is to fry them with oil and salt.

-Take out the stamen (the pointy bit at the center) before cooking to ensure it doesn't poke through your mouth while enjoying this delicious treat!
+Before cooking, take out the stamen (the pointy bit at the center) to ensure it doesn't poke through your mouth while enjoying this delicious treat!

 If you're looking for something more unique than frying, you can also try using these flowers in your salads or even to create flower-shaped garnishes for desserts!